kimdoh/id_proto/week2/www-data.md

 ```
 sudo chmod -R g+rwX /var/www
 ```
 Change permissions on the directory.
-We are adding to the `g`roup that our current user belongs to `r`ead,`w`rite, and e`X`ecute permissions.
+We are adding to the www-data `g`roup of our current user `r`ead,`w`rite, and e`X`ecute permissions.
 Read more about how chmod works by running  `man chown`.

 ```
 exit